-The best learning takes place in an environment where learners are not afraid of failure — where they can be pushed beyond their comfort zone and still feel supported by both the educator and their peers.
-Creating a climate of caring and trust allows them to be vulnerable and encourages students to actively participate.
+The best learning takes place in an environment where learners are not afraid of failure and where they can be pushed beyond their comfort zone and still feel supported by both the educator and their peers.
+Creating a climate of caring and trust allows students to be vulnerable and encourages them to actively participate.
 Engagement is crucial as learners’ achievements are a product of their own effort.
-Fostering a safe learning environment enables learners to take risks and expose gaps in their knowledge and provides ample opportunity for furthering their education.
-To build this learning environment at the start of every teaching session, I tell the learners that I ask a lot of questions, not to demonstrate their lack of knowledge, but rather to learn what people do know so that, together, we can find the right place to start for teaching.
+Fostering a supportive learning environment enables learners to take risks and expose gaps in their knowledge.
+This provides ample opportunity for furthering their education, enabling the educator to individualize teaching topics to the learner and better fill knowledge gaps unique to that trainee.
+To build this learning environment at the start of every teaching session, I tell the learners that I ask a lot of questions, not to demonstrate their lack of knowledge, but rather to learn what people do know so that together we can find the right place to start for teaching.

-Clinical reasoning skills are vital for everyone in the field of medicine.
-I strive to help learners build their own conceptual framework for clinical reasoning through pattern recognition and by helping learners make their own connections between symptoms and syndromes.
-Moving from the simple and continually building to complex concepts helps learners develop their own critical thinking and clinical reasoning skills.
-While on the wards, I push learners to give me their own differential for a patient’s presenting symptom, then ask them how that differential would change if one semantic qualifier were to change (e.g. the patient’s cough was no longer acute but rather chronic).
-This encourages not just knowing medical facts, but having a structure for how those relate the patient in front of you.
+Clinical reasoning skills are vital for anyone in the field of medicine, so I strive to help learners build their own conceptual framework for clinical reasoning through pattern recognition and by helping learners make their own connections between symptoms and syndromes.
+I work with learners to develop increasingly sophisticated problem representations in order to create a focused differential.
+By pushing trainees to build on simple ideas towards increasingly complex concepts, it enables learners to develop their own critical thinking and clinical reasoning skills.
+Trainees need to know not only the medical facts, but also have a structure for how those facts relate to the patient in front of them.
+While on the wards, I encourage learners to give me their own differential for a patient’s presenting symptom, then ask them how that differential would change if one semantic qualifier were to altered (e.g. the patient’s cough was no longer acute but rather chronic).